-As professor emeritus at RWTH Aachen University in Germany and professor for history of urbanization, conservation and heritage management at the German University of Technology in Oman (GUtech), Dr. Michael Jansen has been associated with the Indian subcontinent for more than 50 years.
-Being the founding rector of GUtech and the director of the German Research Centre Mohenjo Daro, as well as a member of ICOMOS, he has laid the foundation stone for the Research Centre Indian Ocean.
+As Professor Emeritus at RWTH Aachen University in Germany and Professor for history of urbanization, conservation and heritage management at the German University of Technology in Oman (GUtech), the late Prof. Michael Jansen has been associated with the Indian subcontinent since more than 50 years.
+Having being the founding Rector of GUtech and the Director of the German Research Centre Mohenjo Daro, as well as a member of ICOMOS and a consultant for UNESCO, he has laid the foundation stone for the Research Centre Indian Ocean.

 Michaela Liehner-Jansen is a German linguist and art historian.
 As a cultural heritage and intercultural relations manager, she lives and works in Muscat and has widely travelled in the Sultanate of Oman and the Indian subcontinent.
-In her position as Secretary General (Hon.) of the Indian Ocean Research Centre at the German University, she is instrumental in developing the Centre into a strategic think tank for past and future heritage and a hub in the region of the Indian Ocean.
+She is one of the founding members of the Indian Ocean Research Centre at the German University and is instrumental in developing the Centre into a strategic think tank for past and future heritage and a hub in the region of the Indian Ocean.

 Prof. (GUtech) Dr. Wilfried Bauer

 Wilfried Bauer is a German geologist and since 2017, he is the Head of the Department of Applied Geosciences at GUtech.
 As a specialist in structural geology, metamorphic petrology, and geotectonics his research is focused on countries bordering the western margin of the Indian Ocean, including Mozambique, Madagascar and East Antarctica.
 From 2007 to 2014, he was the Chief Geologist of an Australian exploration company, exploring for gold, bauxite and graphite in Madagascar.
 He is particularly interested in the formation of mineral resources during the formation of Gondwana.